When last did you change or improve something in your business?

 Small changes done regularly, can have a massive impact on your business.

-Toyota, for example, became a big multinational corporation due in part to their unique and innovative improvement system which was based on continuous improvement.
+Toyota, for example, became a big multinational corporation due in part to its unique and innovative improvement system, which was based on continuous improvement.
 Prior to developing the “Toyota Production System”, Toyota was an insignificant small business.

 Nowadays, Toyota is a household name and is known worldwide.